The Greencards: Weather and Water (2005–2006)

 Their second Dualtone album, Weather and Water, was released on June 28, 2005.
-Warned stated that during the recording sessions, Dualtone Records let them record what they wanted, with no interference or changes requested.
+Warner stated that during the recording sessions, Dualtone Records let them record what they wanted, with no interference or changes requested.
 In a review of Weather and Water in The Washington Post, it was noted that on this album, unlike their debut, the focus was on the music supporting lyrics, rather than the blues virtuosity of Movin' On.
 All three members of the band sang on Weather and Water, but Young's voice was noted for its "dreamy, haunting quality".
 Their music through the Weather and Water album had been called Celtic-influenced and bluegrass-flavored by John Lehndorff of the Rocky Mountain News, but he noted that the band had a distinctly American sound despite their overseas origins.
 In early 2005, The Greencards performed at South by Southwest in Austin for the first time, and afterwards made their debut at the prestigious MerleFest.

 Jason Gonulsen of Glide Magazine noted that The Greencards' debut Movin' On did not capture the band's live energy, but that Weather and Water overcame this, and was one of 2005's best bluegrass albums.
 The music video for the band's single "Time" from Weather and Water received heavy airplay and rotation on Country Music Television.
 "Time" was described as the centerpiece track of Weather and Water.
 Weather and Water was also cited as expanding the boundaries of the bluegrass genre.